geomarb/backend-example/README.md

 ##### [src/models/user.model.js](src/models/user.model.js)

 - create a fake hard coded users data (this will be changed later to get data from the database)
-- create the `getUsers` method which will return all users
+- create the `findMany` method which will return all users
-- create the `getUserById` method which will return one user by the id
+- create the `findById` method which will return one user by the id
-- create the `createUser` method which will create a new user and return the user with the id
+- create the `create` method which will create a new user and return the user with the id
-- create the `updateUser` method which will update the name and/or email of a user and return the updated user
+- create the `update` method which will update the name and/or email of a user and return the updated user
-- create the `deleteUser` method which will remove a user by the id and return the deleted user
+- create the `delete` method which will remove a user by the id and return the deleted user
 - create the `login` method which will check if the email exists and if the password id valid then the user or throw an error

 ##### [src/models/index.js](src/models/index.js)